eddie168/openshift-diy-nodejs-redis/README.md

     remote: Starting application...
     remote: Node Version:
     remote: { http_parser: '1.0',
-    remote:   node: '0.8.8',
+    remote:   node: '0.8.16',
-    remote:   v8: '3.11.10.19',
+    remote:   v8: '3.11.10.25',
     remote:   ares: '1.7.5-DEV',
     remote:   uv: '0.8',
     remote:   zlib: '1.2.3',
     remote:   openssl: '1.0.0f' }
     remote: Redis Version:
-    remote: redis-cli 2.4.17
+    remote: redis-cli 2.6.7
-    remote: nohup supervisor server.js >/var/lib/stickshift/xxxxxxxxxxxxxxxxxx/yourapp/logs/server.log 2>&1 &
+    remote: nohup supervisor server.js >/var/lib/stickshift/xxxxxxxxxxxxxxxxxx/diy-0.1/logs/server.log 2>&1 &
     remote: Done

-In this case it is node `v0.8.8` and redis `2.4.17`
+In this case it is node `v0.8.16` and redis `2.6.7`

-You can find node.js app's log at `$OPENSHIFT_LOG_DIR/server.log`.
+You can find node.js app's log at `$OPENSHIFT_DIY_LOG_DIR/server.log`.
 Subsequent `push` will rename the log file with a time stamp before overwritten.
-The same goes to Redis log file and can be found at `$OPENSHIFT_LOG_DIR/redis.log`.
+The same goes to Redis log file and can be found at `$OPENSHIFT_DIY_LOG_DIR/redis.log`.
-You should be able to see these log files with `rhc app tail -a yourapp`.
+You should be able to see these log files with `rhc tail -a yourapp`.

 Now open your openshift app in browser and you should see the standard openshift sample page.
 Enjoy!!